SrPlugin/SrPlugin/README.md

 <p align="left">
 🎓 CURRENT STUDENT

 💻 In the world of programming I have 5 years of experience in general.
-I'm passionate about programming, business and robotics.
+I'm passionate about programming, business, cybersecurity, robotics.

 📝 Roles: Developer...
 Leader...
 Entrepreneur...